Hartford Institute Logo

 The link below opens a pdf format sample of the final results report.
 To open a pdf document you must have the free Adobe reader installed on your computer.
 Download the program at http://www.adobe.com/products/acrobat/readstep2.html

-The Sample Results Report
+Sample Online Report

 Is there comparison data?

 Yes!
 Every so often we take the latest information from the congregations using the Inventories and anonymously enter it into a database from which we run a comparison report.
-You can view that report (in pdf format - see above note for the viewer).
+This report is based on our older print only format, so not all the questions will match identically with the online version currently in use.

 Many of the questions used in our Inventories are quite similar to those in large national studies.
 For additional comparative information you might want to check out the findings of four such studies: